One of our colleagues shares her story in the hope it will help others…

-Here at Longhurst Group, we are proud to have pledged our support for the Chartered Institute of Housing’s Make a Stand campaign.
-Since we started supporting the campaign, a number of colleagues have come forward to tell their stories of being victims of domestic abuse.
+We are proud to have pledged our support for the Chartered Institute of Housing’s Make a Stand campaign.
+Since we started supporting the campaign, a number of colleagues have come forward to share their experience of domestic abuse.

 “I was, and am, close to my family but due to various issues, he caused a massive rift between us and I was stuck in the middle of it all.
 I had no one to talk to or turn to.
 I would cry myself to sleep, because I just wanted everyone to be happy.